ToppiOfficial/PulseModel/README.md

 ## Building

-CMake + Ninja + MSVC, 64-bit only.
+64-bit Windows and Linux.
 Dependencies are vendored - no vcpkg, no conan.

+Windows (CMake + Ninja + MSVC):

 ```
 cmake --preset x64-release